* EIG to no longer pay TCW on future funds

 EIG pays TCW 33 percent of its management fees on existing

 funds, according to the documents to lenders.

-However, the firm will no longer have to make payments on
+introduces in the future and will no longer have to make

-with TCW, TCW was supposed to receive 20 percent of EIG's fees
+TCW was supposed to receive 20 percent of EIG's fees on future

-on future funds, according to the documents for lenders reviewed
+funds, according to the documents for lenders reviewed by

 "The agreement protects the interests of investors in the